-Becoming a homeschool parent is a sacrifice of time and income.
-No doubt it is well worth it, but it is challenging.
+Becoming a homeschool parent is well worth it, but it is challenging.
 If you were working before, you might have to quit your job like I did in order to homeschool.
 You might have to try to find ways to contribute to family income or work from home.
 Either way, the wiser you are with your budget, the better off you will be.

 Homeschooling With A Limited Income?

-Even if you or your husband make enough money to support the family on one income, being budget conscience with your homeschool dollars will make you all feel better.
+Even if a husband or wife makes enough money to support the family on one income, being budget conscience with your homeschool dollars will make you all feel better.
 It keeps the clutter down and helps keep the focus on what’s truly needed to disciple and homeschool our kids.

 Why do we worry about money and homeschooling?